·

 I’ve taken buses across Japan several times on my visits there, and I’ve written up a guide on how to do it yourself on your own journeys.

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Types of buses & bus info